library(tc.sensors)

 The term ‘occupancy’ does not here refer to the occupants of a vehicle but rather the occupancy of the sensor, or how long the sensor was ‘occupied’.
 In a 30-second time period, 1800 scans are produced (60 per second), and each scan is binary: either the sensor is occupied or not.
 Therefore, a sensor occupied for 1 second within the 30-second time period would have a value of 60.
 Raw occupancy values can be converted to percentages:

-\[\frac{Occupancy}{1800}*100% \] The resulting percentage is the percentage of time in that 30 seconds that the sensor was ‘occupied’.
+\[\frac{Occupancy}{1800}\times 100% \] The resulting percentage is the percentage of time in that 30 seconds that the sensor was ‘occupied’.

 Where nulls exist (vs. a zero measurement), it is assumed the connection was disrupted and no measurement was taken.
-For 15-minute intervals where other values exist, the nulls are interpolated with the average of the other values within the interval.
+For aggregated intervals where other values exist, the nulls are interpolated with a rolling average of the other values within the interval.
 Impossible values are also interpolated with the mean of the interval.
 Impossible values are raw occupancy values greater than 1800 (given that only 1800 scans are taken in a 30-second period).
 If an entire interval contains only nulls, it is converted to ‘NA’ and no values within the interval are interpolated.

-Note that a variable is created containing the percentage of nulls/impossible values in that interval; therefore, one can choose to exclude intervals with interpolation rates above a certain threshold of choice (eg if more than, say, 30% of the data is missing).
+Note that a variable is created containing the percentage of nulls/impossible values in that interval; therefore, one can choose to exclude intervals with interpolation rates above a certain threshold of choice (e.g. if more than, say, 30% of the data is missing).

 Calculations